asyml/forte/README.md

 use the NLTK tagger to create POS tags.
 The results are stored as the `pos` attribute of the tokens.

-Before we go into the details of where the `Datapack` and `Token` come from, let's try it in a full pipeline.
+Before we go into the details of the implementation, let's try it in a full pipeline.

 ```python